YaoGroup/DIFFICE_jax/tutorial/README.md

 Here, we provide a tutorial example for inferring the effective viscosity $\mu$ of ice shelves using synthetic data of ice velocity and thickness via physics-informed neural networks (PINNs).
 Both the simulation code for synthetic data generation and the PINN code for viscosity inversion are included.
 All codes are well-documented for easy understanding.
-Additionally, we have provided a [Colab Notebook](https://colab.research.google.com/github/YaoGroup/DIFFICE_jax/blob/main/tutorial/colab/train_syndata.ipynb) that allows users to run the code online in Google Colab.

 <br /><br />